Music NC Level 6

 Performance classes for students focusing on classical music involve regular rehearsal sessions with an accompanist, and numerous opportunities to perform to lecturers and classmates.
 Many students work towards ABRSM or Trinity grade exams alongside their preparation for end-of-year recitals.

-Students also acquire fluency in using various kinds of music software, develop composition and songwriting skills in dedicated classes, study a series of set works, learn how to research and write about music, work through an introduction to the industry, and complete a thorough course in music theory.
+Students also acquire fluency in using various kinds of music software, gain experience in the recording studio, develop composition and songwriting skills, learn how to write about music, work through an introduction to the industry, and complete a thorough course in music theory.

 How the course is assessed